- Cybersecurity readiness

 Cybersecurity is essential to the readiness economy because it helps organizations protect themselves from future disruptions.

-In the wake of the pandemic, we’ve seen a surge in cyberattacks as scammers try to take advantage of businesses already struggling.
+In the wake of the pandemic, we’ve seen a surge in cyberattacks as scammers try to take advantage of struggling businesses.

 In fact, in 2020, phishing attacks increased in number, accounting for 1 out of every 4,200 emails.
 The cybersecurity industry was already growing before the pandemic, but the pandemic sped up this growth.